 The Chamber supports annual appropriations necessary to preserve and implement ODOT’s eight-year construction work plan.
 Further, the Chamber will strongly oppose any effort to divert dedicated transportation funding to other areas of government.

 To ensure funding is available to ODOT for the performance of critical project completion and maintenance work on the state’s transportation system, the Chamber supports keeping the state’s gasoline tax revenue whole.

 The Chamber supports Gov. Fallin’s Turnpike Plan and, specifically, the following Oklahoma City-area projects: 1) the construction of a new turnpike facility to link Interstates 40 and 44 (Turner Turnpike) in eastern Oklahoma County; and 2) the construction of a new southwest extension of the existing Kilpatrick Turnpike between I-40 and State Highway 152/Airport Road.

 I-40 Crosstown Reconnection

-The Chamber will work with the Congressional delegation, the Oklahoma Department of Transportation and the City of Oklahoma City to ensure the timely completion of the Downtown Boulevard as soon as it is practicable.
-We believe that significant delays in completing the Downtown Boulevard could impair access to downtown and negatively impact current and future businesses located along the proposed boulevard route and within the downtown core.
+The Chamber will work with the Congressional delegation, the City of Oklahoma City and the Oklahoma Department of Transportation (ODOT) to ensure the timely completion of the Downtown Boulevard.
+Significant delays in completing the Downtown Boulevard will impair access to downtown and negatively impact current and future businesses located along the proposed boulevard route and within the downtown core.

 Federal Highway Trust Fund